Blind Date (Australian game show): Format

-Each week, a number of single Aussies around Australia, who are looking for 'love', ask three questions to three potential suitors who are behind a wall (which is called the Slide-O Wall from the seventh series).
+Each week, a number of single Aussies who are looking for 'love', ask three questions to three potential suitors who are behind a wall (which is called the Slide-O Wall from the seventh series).
 Each potential suitor takes turns to answer these questions and then the contestant has to choose a date from only the potential suitor's answers and voices.
 The host asks the contestant, "Which contestant would you like to choose?
 'Contestant number 1', 'number 2' or 'number 3'?"
 The contestant will choose one of these, with each number corresponding to each potential suitor, with '1' being the suitor sitting closest to the wall and number '3' being the person seated furthest.

 Once the contestant chooses a suitor, they meet the two other potential mates that they did not choose.
 Then, the contestant and suitor ('the dates') stand on either side of the wall and, for the first time, the host reveals the suitor who is behind it by saying the suitor's name while the wall slides away to reveal them.

 The dates are then given the opportunity to choose from two envelopes which contain two different dates (which are paid for by the show) that they could potentially go on.
 Once they choose the date, they proceed to walk up a staircase and near the top, the turn around to wave goodbye.
 The dates then walk away to the top of the staircase which then leads to a backstage area so that they can 'get ready' to go on their date.

 In the next episode, the dates normally come back to make another appearance and talk about how their date went with the host.
 During their second visit, a video is shown about how their date went and what happened.
 Then, the dates disclose if they would like to stay together for another date, 'just be friends', or end the relationship altogether.